What Do We Teach?

 - If it is suitable for your discipline, help students view concepts, events, themes from a variety of perspectives (whether that be by ideology, theory, groups of people, etc.).

-- Consider and share with students how recent scholarship – perhaps about gender, race, sexual identity, global perspectives, etc. – may have changed your field of study in recent years.
+- Consider and share with students how recent scholarship – perhaps about gender, race, sexual identity, global perspectives, etc. – may have changed your field of study or your profession in recent years.

 - Think about the many types of students you teach and how they might respond to and become engaged with the course content.